Key points

 • Fast, online approval, with decisions made in minutes

-• Longer loan terms up to 10 years (standard personal loan terms are five to seven) for Green products
+• Longer loan terms up to 10 years for green products

 • No penalties for making additional repayments